Skip to main content

 Via HTTP Headers

-Use the X-Priority header when publishing:
+Use the X-Priority header when publishing (value 1-5):

 curl -d "Production server is down!" \